Keep Your Coverage After the COVID Emergency

 Renewals for People with SSI

 People who have SSI (Supplemental Security Income) get Medi-Cal automatically.
 They do not follow the same renewal rules as people who have only Medi-Cal.
 But when a person loses their SSI, they must be evaluated for all other Medi-Cal eligibility categories.
 During COVID, people losing SSI were placed in a special “hold” status.
-Counties must reevaluate those people for other Medi-Cal eligibility starting in April 2023.
-Counties may complete these reevaluations any time before June 2024.
+Counties reevaluated those people for other Medi-Cal eligibility starting in April 2023.

 Renewals for People with CalWORKs